To set up your email account on an Android device, please follow these instructions. Tutorial video is below the text steps.

 ILJ Mail is not responsible for any issues that arise from use of third party email apps or programs.

 Canary Mail – is a top recommendation as it is privacy oriented.
-You can try it for free, but it does cost to keep using it.
+They have a free version if you don't need their encryption options.
 It’s a nice app that’s easy to use and is compatible with encryption keys if you use those.
 Here’s a direct link to the app’s Google Play store page: https://play.google.com/store/apps/details?id=io.canarymail.android

 Free Apps (make sure to read privacy policies and terms):